Youth Police Academy

 - To create a positive relationship between the youth of our community and the law enforcement profession; and

 - To establish a better understanding of the mutual challenges that face today's youth and the law enforcement officers.

-Since its inception in the fall of 1992, the academy has held over 45 sessions and graduated over 1,600 students.
+Since its inception in the fall of 1992, the academy has held over 50 sessions and graduated thousands of students.
 Weekly classes feature different activities - from canine unit and handcuffing - to learning to lift fingerprints.
 Students will also have an opportunity to ride on patrol with a police officer.

 There is no cost to participate in the Youth Police Academy.